Prompt Library · 36 prompts

 Parents

-My child, [AGE] years old, needs to learn / doesn't understand [SUBJECT/TASK].
+My child [AGE] years old is learning / does not understand [SUBJECT/TASK].

-1. A simple explanation of the concept (that I can use with the child)
+1. A simple explanation of the concept (which I can use with the child)

-2. 2-3 examples or analogies a child of that age can understand
+2. 2-3 examples or analogies that a child of that age understands

-3. A practice question we can do together (not the answer — just the question)
+3. An exercise question we can do together (not the solution — just the question)

-4. If the child is still stuck, what might be the underlying difficulty?
+4. If the child still gets stuck, what could be the underlying difficulty?

 The goal is for the child to understand — not for me to solve the task for them.